-19. The need to facilitate or simplify the process for obtaining CITES permits or certificates for international movements of biological samples of CITES-listed marine species, in particular, where these samples are collected for research purposes from the marine environment, including the high seas, has been identified (see documents CoP17 Doc.
+- 19. A need has been identified to facilitate or simplify the process for obtaining CITES permits or certificates for international movements of biological samples of CITES-listed marine species, in particular, where these samples are collected for research purposes from the marine environment, including the high seas (see documents CoP17 Doc.
 36, CoP17 Doc 56.1 and CoP17 Doc 56.2, SC69 Doc.
-50).

-20. Responses to the Notification did not provide information on whether or not simplified procedures are used for marine biological samples.
+50). - 20.
+Responses to the Notification did not provide information on whether or not simplified procedures are used for marine biological samples.
 Responses did illustrate that researchers have experienced difficulties with the permitting process for introduction from the sea of marine specimens.
 Often, these biological marine samples require multiple movements between countries (either landing or transhipments between multiple jurisdictions) before they reach their destination for testing.
 Each movement requires issuance of a permit or certificate, including the initial introduction from the sea certificate.
-Validation of these permits/certficates has also presented a challenge.
+Validation of these permits/certificates has also presented a challenge.
 Movement of these samples is generally not facilitated through registered scientific institutions; therefore, they do not qualify for the exemption described in Resolution Conf.
-11.15.
+11.15 (Rev. CoP12). - 21.
+In document SC70 Doc.
+34, the Secretariat reported on Parties' experiences with introduction from the sea, based partially on responses to Notification to the Parties No. 2018/67 on Introduction from the sea.
+The